 When Can I Ride?

 MCRide operates according to the schedule below.
-There is no service on Sunday or Holidays (New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve and Christmas Day).
+Observed Holidays include: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve, and Christmas Day.

 |Monday - Friday||6:00 AM - 7:00 PM|

 **These operating hours are effective January 1, 2019**